egandavidpatrick-del/project-navigator/README.md

 Primary Unlocker mechanism: Only one instance holds unlock rights for projects and user_accounts tables at a time.
 The Visible Client holds Primary Unlocker during active use.
 On client shutdown or stopping the client server, the Hidden Service automatically takes over.

 ---
-## Enola: self-healing locks no human intervention required
+## Enola: Self-Healing Locks — No Human Intervention Required

 ### Test: Dual Browsers Crash Recovery
 **Scenario:** A user edits records in two browser sessions.
 Both browsers are forcefully terminated.